FrontEndFoxes/curriculum/workshop/minis/mini5.md

 ## Augment basic UI

-In this Codsandbox, you're provided with a basic UI that isn't quite done.
+In this Code Sandbox, you're provided with a basic UI that isn't quite done.
 Some people prefer to start with the UI layer and hook up the data after.
 Others prefer to fix the UI after the behind-the-scenes is done.
 The choice is yours!
 Here, we suggest starting with the UI so you can test for functionality as you go.

 ::: tip 💡
 Be sure to "time box" this step - it is tempting to spend a long time perfecting the styling, but try to limit yourself to 15 minutes if you can.
 You can always come back later!